beteland123/hmtl-css-project/README.md

 # hmtl-css-project
-this project mainly focus on embeding vedios and images
+this project mainly focus on embeding videos and images